Karroroenning/Rock_paper_scissors/README.md

 - The readme template came from my pp1 readme.

-**Content**

-- When I got stuck and wanted help with some codes, I searched on Mozilla's site.
-Find many good aids there.

-- I got stuck with a code where my body element was not responsive to mobile devices.
-So I ask on slack first, but no one could help me there.
-Then I contacted Tutor support.
-There I got help right away and the problem was solved.

 **Media**

-- The background image is from pexels and also the images in gallery are from pexels.
-My search term was music festival.
+- The background image is from [Stockvault](https://www.stockvault.net/free-photos/brain/).
+My search term was brain.